 The Reference State is a description of this ecological site just prior to Euro-American settlement but long after the arrival of Native Americans.
-At the time of European colonization, what would have been observed on these sites would have primarily depended on the time elapsed since the last wildfire occurred.
-Had the site been relatively undisturbed (i.e. without fire) for approximately 400 years or longer, the late seral climax of white fir would have been found (1.1).
-The understory would have been relatively sparse due to tree competition, overstory shading, and duff accumulation.
-Wildfire (1.1a) would have replaced these stands with diverse herb-dominated vegetation (1.2).
-In the absence of any major disturbance (1.2a, 1.3a, 1.4a, 1.5a), the vegetation would have progressed into more of a shrub-herb co-dominance (1.3), followed by aspen (Populus tremuloides) (1.4), then would have become a mixed age stand of white fir (Abies concolor) (1.5).
-Ultimately the site would have been mature stand of white fir with scattered other conifers (1.1).
+The description of the Reference State was determined by NRCS Soil Survey Type Site Location information and familiarity with rangeland relict areas where they exist.
+At the time of European colonization, what would have been observed on these sites depended primarily on the time since the last wildfire occurred.
+If the site had not experienced fire for about 100 years, Douglas-fir (Pseudotsuga menziesii) would have been the dominant species occupying the site with a sparse understory (1.1) due to tree competition, overstory shading, and duff accumulation.
+Douglas-fir replaces itself without wildfire and would have been the climax dominant.
+Wildfire (1.1a) would have replaced these stands with a rich herb-dominated vegetation (1.2).
+In the absence of any major disturbance (1.2a, 1.3a, 1.4a, 1.5a), the re-sprouting vegetation including Gambel oak

+(Quercus gambelii) and/or quaking aspen (Populus tremuloides), would have reclaimed the site (1.3), followed by the increasing presence of aspen (Populus tremuloides), first as saplings (1.4), and later as mature aspen with Douglas-fir seedlings (1.5), ultimately to where aspen would have been outcompeted by Douglas-fir returning to the climax vegetation (1.1).
 Wildfire (1.1a, 1.5b) would have been the primary disturbance factor prior to colonization.
-Livestock grazing and fire exclusion can accelerate natural succession of woody species.

-Community Phase 1.1: White Fir
+Community Phase 1.1: densely canopied Douglas-fir/ sparse understory